A simple document I prepared for understading DTrace Probes...

 Sched Provider

-• The following script determines the amount of time the CPU spends on I/O wait and working.
+This provider dynamically traces scheduling events.
+Use it to understand when and why threads sleep, run, change priority, or wake other threads.- The following script determines the amount of time the CPU spends on I/O wait and working.
 It also breaks the I/O process and indicates that the data that was retrieved during the I/O wait time by sendmail.
 This script can easily be modified to fit your particular situation.

 sched:::on-cpu